The Speech & Language Base

-Managed by one specialist teacher, teaching assistants and NHS speech and language therapists, the SLB provides an environment which enables small group learning and direct intervention alongside and/or in addition to regular classroom learning.
+The SLB is managed by a specialist teacher, teaching assistants and NHS speech and language therapists.
+This provides an environment which enables small group learning and direct intervention alongside and/or in addition to regular classroom learning.
 Collaboration between the teacher, specialist teacher and therapist, ensures that appropriate speech, language, communication and learning objectives and opportunities are identified for each individual child.

 Can I visit the SLB?

 Whilst we welcome visits to the SLB, please be aware that places are only offered to children with an Education Health Care Plan (EHCP) which identifies speech, language and communication as a primary need.
 Places are agreed through provision panel.

 In some instances, the SLB teacher will have capacity to visit other local settings to offer advice, share good practice or support with continual professional development with regards to SLCN (speech, language, communication needs).

 What will it be like?